How to ace your pupillage interview: tips from qualified barristers

 Many sets of barristers’ chambers will hold both first-round and second-round pupillage interviews (in some cases even a third round) between February and April.
 Some first round interviews are very short indeed, so make sure you are well-prepared to stand out.

-Many chambers will give you a legal problem or question when you arrive that you must prepare to present in the interview:
+Many chambers will give you a legal problem or advocacy exercise when you arrive that you must prepare to present in the interview:

 - you might need to produce a short piece of written work that you will then be questioned about